Dental Template Customisation — 39 Days, 40h, Staged Release in Joplin MO

 Operational Integrity at handoff

-Hero sections were built without ACF template fields — the call was made in the first development days to keep per-client overrides isolated from the agency’s shared “Glowing” template components; a mobile button regression («Button looks OFF on mobile», issue #3025) was caught and resolved in the final QA round before handoff.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+We built hero sections without ACF template fields — we made the call in the first development days to keep per-client overrides isolated from the agency’s shared “Glowing” template components.
+We caught and resolved a mobile button regression on narrow screens in the final QA round before handoff.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the rule that nothing ships with an open finding.
+After we handed off, the agency ran its own QA and we resolved each item it raised before sign-off.

 Results

-The outcome, restated plainly: the agency’s Figma was implemented against the “Glowing” dental template for the pre-release page set, over 39 calendar days, inside the 40-hour estimate — with the 65-page phase-two expansion still buildable from the same clean foundations.
+In short: we implemented the agency’s Figma against the “Glowing” dental template for the pre-release page set, over 39 calendar days, inside the 40-hour estimate — with the 65-page phase-two expansion still buildable from the same clean foundations.

 Process